muffin “almost there”

 Makes 6

 It still sounds delicious!
-Maybe you’ll just have to come back soon so we can go there and ask them who they do it.
+Maybe you’ll just have to come back soon so we can go there and ask them how they do it.

 That sounds like the perfect solution! xoxo